laymonage/slides-student-maintainer/slides.md

 A job listing for a Wagtail Developer.

-The job is to work on Wagtail itself.
+The job is to work on Wagtail the CMS.
 And doing open source as a full-time job was my dream.

 I looked at the requirements, and I think I pretty much ticked all the boxes, so I sent my application.

 Then I did a couple interviews and a coding task.
 I was interviewed by Tom Dyson, the CTO, and he knew about my JSONField stuff.
 A few days later, I got the job!

-They wanted me to move to the UK as soon as possible, but it was a surprise for me and my family.
+They wanted me to move to the UK as soon as possible, but it was such a surprise for me and my family.
 So I asked to work remotely for a few months while we sort out my visa and stuff.
 -->

 ---